sib-swiss/federated-learning-training/docs/index.md

 At the end of the course, the participants are expected to:

-* Develop an understanding of FL concepts, including its operational framework, privacy benefits, and challenges.
+* Understand the key concepts of FL, including its operational framework, privacy benefits, and challenges.
 * Gain an overview of federated methods in bioinformatics, including federated equivalents of established bioinformatics algorithms as well as federated machine learning algorithms applied to bioinformatics data.
 * Acquire hands-on experience using a federated learning framework (Flower).
 * Understand the process of developing a federated learning algorithm through hands-on experience in a didactic exercise.